mhyousefi/MSISDN_Decoder/README.md

 ## Side notes
 * Due to limitations on data available to the applications, the last two attributes are decoded only for mobile phone numbers from Iran.
 * It is clear that a database (MySQlLi) is preferred in such programs.
 However, due to the small scope of the program, two JSON files containing relevant info are used.
+* JSON was preferred to XML because JSON is trending and bcoming more popular and is easy to parse in different languages. https://trends.google.com/trends/explore?q=xml,json

 ## On MSISDN
 Mobile Subscriber Integrated Services Digital Network (MSISDN) refers to the mobile phone number of the participating customer.